PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: PicTalky Satisfaction Survey

-It is difficult to employ the nonverbal child.
-That is why we identified the extreme difficulty in performing a large-scale survey.
-Therefore, we conducted a system satisfaction survey to 53 people with 43 experts in language disabilities, including ten nonverbal children.
-The experts consist of thirty teachers of nonverbal children and the thirteen professionals who majored in language disabilities from Korea University Anam Hospital.
+We conducted a satisfaction survey to investigate the user satisfaction.
+It is difficult to employ the nonverbal child, so we identified the extreme difficulty in performing a large-scale survey.
+Therefore, we conducted a system satisfaction survey to 53 people with 43 experts in language disabilities and ten nonverbal children.
+The experts consist of thirty teachers of nonverbal children and the thirteen professionals who majored in language disabilities from Korea University Anam Hospital. \textsc{PicTalky} Satisfaction Questionnaires are shown in Table~\ref{tab:my-table3}.